Tuesday, 13 May 2025

 The New Declaration of Independence: From Trump

 The 250th anniversary of the Declaration of Independence is fast approaching.
 The present dire state of the USA indicates that a new declaration is needed, against Trump and Trumpism.
-In the original declaration, the Founding Fathers laid most of the blame for the split from the Mother Country on George III.
-Careful analysis shows that much if not most of the blame in fact lay with Parliament, but focusing on the king made the argument for independence simpler.
+The original declaration of 1776 blamed George III for the conflict.
+Much if not most of the blame in fact lay with Parliament, but focusing on the king made the argument for independence simpler: a free people versus a tyrant.
 So, today let's KISS again.
 (Keep it Simple Stupid).

-The New Declaration of Independence from Trump and Trumpism, should contain a similar list of the injuries and usurpations he and his toadies have inflicted on these states, now 50 (not 51).
-I propose something like the following.
-Other ideas are welcome.
+The New Declaration of Independence from Trump and Trumpism, should contain a similar list of the injuries and usurpations he and his toadies have inflicted on the USA.
+I propose something like the following:

 He has made enemies of all traditional allies and friends.